 In the second academic year, the DELT faculty cell offers a course in English for Professional Purposes.
 This course is offered as an Inter Disciplinary Course (IDC), and it bears the weight of 02 credits.
 The credit value of this course is used in computation of GPA depending on the study programme.
 The course is aimed at improving the language skills of the students in order to prepare them to work in an English using work environment, inside and outside the faculty.
-Assessment is done both summatively and formatively including the online mode.
+Assessment is done in both summative and formative forms including the online mode.

-FACULTY WEBSITE > SERVICES > DELT - FAS CENTRE
+FACULTY WEB > ACADEMICS>CENTERS> DELT - FAS CENTRE